itss0urav/Portfolio/README.md

 - **HTML:** The `index.html` file contains the overall structure of the website and the content for each section.
 - **CSS:** The `style.css` file contains the styles and layout for the website.
 Customize the styles as needed.
-- **JavaScript:** The `main.js` file includes any JavaScript code required for interactivity or dynamic functionality.
+- **JavaScript:** The `index.html` file includes any JavaScript code required for interactivity or dynamic functionality.
-- **Images:** Place your project screenshots or other images in the `img` directory.
+- **Images:** Place your project screenshots or other images in the `imgs` directory.

 Make sure to replace the placeholder content with your own information, such as project details, skills, and contact information.